Henrylq/Brawl-Stars-SFX/README.md

 # Brawl Stars SFX
-There sound effects have been extracted from the game files.
+These sound effects have been extracted from the game files.